{{ summaryHeading }}

 Paver joint cross section showing joint width, fill depth, top recess, and polymeric sand fill.

-The most expensive mistake is treating polymeric sand like ordinary loose filler.
-Topping up shallow joints, installing into damp joints, leaving the fill flush with the paver face, or activating it before the surface is clean can lead to haze, washout, weak joints, or repairs that cost more than the original sand.
-The quantity estimate should be paired with a readiness check before buying and installing.
+The most common costly mistake is treating polymeric sand like ordinary loose filler.
+Topping up shallow joints, installing into damp joints, leaving the fill flush with the paver face, or activating it before the surface is clean can lead to haze, washout, soft joints, or repairs that cost more than the original sand.
+A useful material estimate should be paired with a check against the actual product label before buying and installing.

 • Joint width: the open gap between pavers or slabs.